How are the wines rated?

 I want you to taste my wine.
 How can I send you samples?

 I don’t accept unsolicited samples.
-If you’re interested in having me taste your wine, please contact us using the contact form on the website.
+If you’re interested in having me taste your wine, please contact us (be sure to indicate the region the wine is from).

 Can I use your notes and scores for marketing my wine?